Alanokyere/Galaxy-Tycoon/README.md

 "In the year 3025, humanity expanded beyond the Milky Way."
 "Gas giants hold secrets of quantum energy."
 "Rocky worlds are rich in metal but hostile to life."

 🧑‍🚀 Author
-Murad – Visionary backend architect and full-stack developer GitHub.
+Murad – Visionary backend architect and full-stack developer.

 📄 License
 This project is licensed under the MIT License.
 See LICENSE for details.